Jankowo-SkarbowoBorough of Nowogród, Łomża District, Podlaskie Voivodship

 A testimony of the same witness given three years later:

 “I remember that in 1943 a wood merchant, 33-year-old Mendel was murdered.
 The military policemen killed him near Jankowo-Skarbowo with another hiding Jew, Chaim.
 Chaim was a cobbler, he was 28 years old. […] Both Chaim and Mendel were known to me and that’s why I was interested in their fate.”
 (S 164/69)

 Józef Ch.
 (Ds 164/69), a testimony from 25 July 1973:

 “German military policemen from Miastkowo murdered two Jews in our village [Jankowo-Skarbowo].
 They were Mendel and Chaim.
 They were Jews from Nowogród who were in hiding.
-Mendel was about 33 years old and was a merchant.
-Chaim was about 28 years old and was a cobbler.
+Mendel was about 33 years old and was a merchant whereas Chaim was about 28 years old and was a cobbler.
 I haven’t seen the very moment of the killing of the aforementioned Jews.
 It took place on a field owned by Stanisław who was blind.
-Military policemen found the Jews in their hideout and murdered them straight away.
+The military policemen found the Jews in their hideout and murdered them straight away.
 They left the bodies where they were.
-They were buried by local residents.”
+They were buried by the local people.”

 The grave of the murdered Jews still hasn’t been found.

 We are still looking for information on the identity of the victims and the location of Jewish graves in Jankowo-Skarbowo.
 If you know something more, write to us at the following address: firstname.lastname@example.org.